audoh/turing-machine-simulator/README.md

 - The halt state is always 0.
 - Head direction is an integer where -1 moves left, 0 does nothing and 1 moves right.

 A sample palindrome detector program is provided.
-Its minifed version is also provided to demonstrate that delineators aren't necessary for the program's functioning.

 ## Features
 - Choose from either continuous run or stepping